laminatejml/World-Happiness-Capstone/README.md

 ## Technology Overview or Workflow:

-To answer the question and analyze to get the answers we need, we will need to go through the following workflow:
+To answer the question and to get the answers we need, we will need to go through the following workflow:

-     1.PostgreSQL
-     2.
-     3.
+     1. A CVS file was downloaded from The World Happiness Report website.
+The file contained data for various countries from 2008 to 2021.
+        The country data was extracted from the file and matched with a country list that included regions and sun regions.
+        The database schema was created using the QuickDBD website.
+     2. A Postgres database was created on AWS that contains a country table with region information and the happiness scores for each country and year.
+     3. A mockup of the data was created in Excel along is numbers and foreign key numbers.
+The data was exported into 2 separate files, one with the, country data and one with the happiness data.
+The files were then imported into the corresponding Postgres tables.

 ## Data: